 Artificial Intelligence has rapidly shifted from futuristic speculation to practical implementation.
 With generative AI, robotics and machine learning advancing at unprecedented speeds, the inevitable question arises: which jobs are at risk, and how soon might this happen?
+The answer depends less on job titles than on how much repeated work can be redesigned through process and workflow transformation.

 Customer service representatives are likely to see change within two to five years.
 AI-driven chatbots and virtual assistants can handle high volumes of queries around the clock without fatigue.